Emergency Fire Response and Evacuation Plan

 - Have the vehicle(s) that you intend to leave with headed in the exit direction of your driveway.

 - Put several bottles of water in those vehicles.

 - Get everybody into a comfortable pair of walking shoes.
-Do not use leather sole shoes, slippers or moccasins.
-They are too slippery to walk on grass with if it comes to that.
+Do not use leather sole shoes, slippers, or moccasins.
+They are too slippery to walk on grass if it comes to that.

 However, if the call comes for an evacuation without any warning, we must leave immediately!
 Only the following steps should apply:

 - Gather the family; if there are missing members (especially children), call 911 immediately so that information can be relayed to the fire chief and additional help can be utilized in the search.